alexdonath/checker_complete-v2/README.md

 ## Authors/Citation/Copyright

+If you find the `checker_complete.2.pl` script useful for you work, please consider citing:

+> Karmeinski D, Meusemann K, Goodheart JA, Schroedl M, Martynov A, Korshunova T, Wägele H, Donath A. 2021.
+Transcriptomics provides a robust framework for the relationships of the major clades of cladobranch sea slugs (Mollusca, Gastropoda, Heterobranchia), but fails to resolve the position of the enigmatic genus Embletonia. <i>BMC Ecology and Evolution</i> 21:226. https://doi.org/10.1186/s12862-021-01944-0

+`checker_complete.2.pl` is published under the GPLv3.

 `checker_complete.2.pl` is a reimplementation of the two scripts `checker_complete.1.3.1.2.pl` and `checker_complete.1.3.2.2.pl` originally written by Bernhard Misof (zmb, ZFMK) and published under the GNU General Public License version 2 (or any later version).

-Both scripts have been published in:
+Both scripts were published in:

-> Misof B, Liu S, Meusemann K, Peters RS, Donath A, Mayer C, et al. Phylogenomics resolves the timing and pattern of insect evolution.
-Science.
-2014;346:763–7.
+> Misof B, Liu S, Meusemann K, Peters RS, Donath A, Mayer C, Frandsen PB, Ware J, Flouri T, Beutel RG, et al. 2014.
+Phylogenomics resolves the timing and pattern of insect evolution. <i>Science</i> 346:763-767. https://doi.org/10.1126/science.1257570

-`checker_complete.2.pl` is published under the GPLv3.